A “fixed-rate mortgage” is the most basic and uncomplicated home loan available to borrowers today.

 Fixed Mortgages with Interest-Only Options

-In other words, payments after the interest-only period expires will be higher to compensate for lower payments made early on.
-However, the mortgage is still considered “fixed.”
-It is simply recast to reflect the remaining number of months and the associated mortgage balance.
+In other words, monthly payments after the interest-only period expires will be higher to compensate for lower payments made early on.

 Fixed-Rate Mortgage Benefits